6 Restaurants in Gori for Tasty Vegetarian Food

 Falafel Box

 A vegetarian restaurant serving Lebanese cuisine.
-You’ll find options such as shakshuka, tabbouleh, fattoush.
+You’ll find options such as shakshuka, tabbouleh, fattoush at Falafel Box.
 We tried the falafel wrap and the scrambled egg wrap and both were tasty yet inexpensive.

 Brunch and Dine